Dante (Devil May Cry)

 Named after the Italian poet Dante Alighieri, the character was designed to fit Devil May Cry game designer Hideki Kamiya's vision of a "cool and stylish" man; his personality was based on the title character of the Cobra manga series.
 Dante has been modified in response to criticism in his role in Devil May Cry 2 (2003) as his personality changed making him more serious and less talkative, drifting away from his original persona.
 Devil May Cry 3 (2005) features a young, cocky Dante, and in the following games an older yet still cocky Dante.
 Capcom handles the character in the main Devil May Cry series, while Ninja Theory oversaw his persona in DmC: Devil May Cry (2013).

-Dante's characterization as a cocky demon hunter with supernatural abilities has turned him into one of the most iconic protagonists in gaming ever since his introduction.
+Dante's characterization is that of a cocky demon hunter with supernatural abilities, which has earned him much recognizability within the gaming landscape.
 Reuben Langdon's portrayal of Dante has also been the subject of praise.
-Comparatively, his redesign and characterization in DmC: Devil May Cry was highly controversial for the drastic change of his appearance, most notably his iconic white hair.
+Comparatively, his redesign and characterization in DmC: Devil May Cry was highly controversial for the drastic change of his appearance and attitude.

 Concept and influences

 Dante debuted in Devil May Cry, a game originally intended as part of Capcom's Resident Evil franchise.
-Series creator Hideki Kamiya rewrote the story, taking it from Dante Alighieri's Divine Comedy.
+Series creator Hideki Kamiya rewrote the story, taking it from Divine Comedy, written by Dante Alighieri.
 He was originally going to be a Western policeman.
 His early name, Tony Redgrave, served as a reference to one of the characters from Resident Evil, Chris Redfield.
-According to Kamiya, the title character of Buichi Terasawa's Cobra manga series was the basis of Dante's personality.
-To give the character's "stylishness" he dressed him in a long coat to make him "showy" and made him a non-smoker; Kamiya saw that as "more cool".
-Dante wears red clothing—the traditional Japanese color for a heroic figure—in contrast to Leon S. Kennedy, a character Kamiya created for Resident Evil 2, who wears blue clothes.
+Other creators besides Kamiya is Yuichiro Hiraki who was famous for designing The King of Fighters like Kyo Kusanagi and Iori Yagami and his talent attracted Capcom when leaving the SNK company in the late 1990s.
+Hiraki worked in the motion capture involving Dante, his characterization and fighting style upon hearing Kamiya's concept.